 Eating is always a favourite thing to do.
 And there are plenty of world-class restaurants, bars and pubs in Waterford to enjoy.
 I particularly enjoy dining one night at The Reg in the heart of the Viking Triangle.

-The Reg is Waterford’s premier late-night venue, including a restaurant, roof terrace, bar, and nightclub.
-In fact, there are 5 separate bars, each with its own unique character.
+The Reg is Waterford’s more famous late-night entertainment venue.
+In addition to the exceptional restaurant and bar, there is a lively nightclub and roof terrace.
+Actually, there are 5 different bars, each with its own unique character.
 You can choose from over 80 whiskeys, 20 stylish gins, and 30 types of craft beer.

 Steeped in history, The Reg is built around the 900-year-old medieval city wall.
 Two Sallyports are located in the bar.
 A sallyport is a controlled entrance or exit to a building.
 The Vikings used them to sally forth into the St. John’s River.